 What to Do After the Wish Comes True

-After that, you have three main choices:
+After that, you have three good choices.

 | Choice | When it makes sense |